idclark/hn-clj/README.md

 # hn-clj

-A clone of the Y Combinator site using Clojure and the firebase API
+A clone of the Y Combinator site using Clojure and the official Firebase API

 ## Prerequisites